 The gathering of nations though, reminds me of several things are important to note this holiday weekend:

 1. There’s a lot of space between libertarianism and totalitarianism.
 Ask my friends in Sweden how they like their socialist system, and they’ll shrug and say, “pluses and minuses”.
 They’re from America, now living in Sweden.
 They’re Christians.
 They love America.
 But they haven’t married their faith to libertarianism.
 I find the same thing in every country.
 I have lots of friends in the United States who lean towards libertarianism, and I get it.
 Many of us could surely argue that libertarianism has merits, and weighing it against other forms of democracy is a great discussion.
 There’s no need, though, to tie that discussion to faith, as if the constitution of the United States and following Jesus are somehow tied together.
 After all, if it’s God’s plan for a nation where God’s ways are taken seriously, you want a theocracy with an autocrat on the throne – like Old Testament Israel – or present day Iran.
 I love living in a country where we can have these debates without fear – and that’s the freedom that matters most to me; not whether I can own an assault rifle, or grenade launcher, or whether I may or may not have the freedom to pay into a health care system.
-They’re good debates – just not faith debates.
+They’re good debates – just not faith debates.2.
+The far left and right look too much alike.
+On the right, total freedom, of course, means that companies are granted the freedom to trash the environment, placing toxic disposal sites in the midst of impoverished people who don’t have a voice.
+Real libertarians even go so far as to advocate for unrestricted abortion access.
+Companies are also free to offer no benefits and no living wage.
+All this, of course, leads to forms of oppression – lessening certain people’s chances for living safe and healthy lives.

 But the far left takes us to the very same place.
 Not believing that people are able to care for themselves, the government presumes to care for them.
 In such an environment, many people lose the freedom to use their own private land in economically viable ways.
 Hospitals and schools can lose the freedom run their institutions from a value based posture, having values imposed on them, instead, from big brother.
 Privacy and freedom of expression might (and is, thanks to both parties, and the internet) slowly evaporate, until all our thoughts are known by the government.
 This too is oppressive.